Ironmonkeynuts/vendoro/README.md

 CSV exports for accounting, fulfilment, or deeper analysis.

-A secondary audience is learners and developers who want a well-structured, production-minded Django project to study.
-The codebase demonstrates practical patterns: clean URL design, secure media handling with Cloudinary, owner-scoped permissions, PRG flows, Django Allauth integration for auth, and query optimization with annotations and aggregates.

 Vendoro will be useful to sellers because it eliminates friction at every step: creating a shop, uploading images, tracking stock, responding to reviews, and understanding performance without leaving the app.
 By exposing clear KPIs and time-series trends, it turns raw transactions into insight—highlighting best-sellers, underperformers, and seasonal patterns.
 This clarity supports decisions like re-stocking, pricing adjustments, or targeted promotions.

 ### Rationale — Why this project?